Employee Skills Gap Blocking Your Strategy? Leadership Guide to Fix It

 What Should You Do If Your Employees Are Not Skilled Enough to Execute Your Strategy?

-1. Invest in building the right capabilities.
+1. Invest in Building the Right Skills and Mindsets

 What the Research Says about Employee Skills Gap Blocking Your Strategy